kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 ## Helm Charts and namespaces
 The previously described way of making namespaces dynamic in all resources works well for most cases.
-There are however situations where this is not enough, mostly when the name of the namespace is used in other places then `metadata.namespace`.
+There are however situations where this is not enough, mostly when the name of the namespace is used in other places than `metadata.namespace`.

 Helm Charts very often do this internally, which makes it necessary to also include the dynamic namespace into the `helm-chart.yml`'s `namespace` property.
 You will have to do this for the redis chart as well, so let's modify